liferay/liferay-blade-samples/README.markdown

 ### Shared Language Keys

-Refer to this sample's Readmes for more information.
+Refer to this sample's Readme for more information.

 | Build tool | Link to project's source code                                                   |
 | ---------- | ------------------------------------------------------------------------------- |